cbadams2/cbadams2.github.io/about.markdown

 Hi!
 I live in NYC.

 I am currently a physics PhD student at Columbia, and I do gamma-ray astrophysics with the [VERITAS gamma-ray observatory](https://veritas.sao.arizona.edu).
-Volunteer for [The Remedy Project](https://theremedyproj.org) since 2019.

 I enjoy coding and working with large data sets - much of my work has focused on using archival data to search for faint signals.
+I've been a volunteer for [The Remedy Project](https://theremedyproj.org) since 2019, working to expose the human rights crisis that is the US carceral system, and advocate for the rights of those within it.

 Big fan of public transport.
 Love to explore cities, play sports, bike, and garden.
-Always working to end mass incarceration.
-Supporter of improved access to transit and healthy food.
+Proponent of transit access and food security.

 {% comment %}
 {% include figure.html url="/assets/images/cropped_rabi.jpg"  width="600px" %}